Portsmouth Compact

 The Portsmouth Compact was a document signed on March 7, 1638 that established the settlement of Portsmouth, which is now a town in the state of Rhode Island.
-It was the first document in American history that severed both political and religious ties with England.

 History

 The document was written and signed by a group of Christian dissidents who were seeking religious freedom from the governmental oversight of the Massachusetts Bay Colony by moving to Aquidneck Island to set up a new colony.
 Among this group was Anne Hutchinson, who had been banished from Massachusetts Bay following the Antinomian Controversy there.

 The purpose of the Portsmouth Compact was to set up a new, independent colony that was Christian in character but non-sectarian in governance.
 It has been called "the first instrument for governing as a true democracy."

 Text

 The text of the Portsmouth Compact: